top of page

 Feeling confident with one eye is difficult.
 Here are some facts that highlight the urgency to help our cause:

-(All information fro https://ocularist.org/ and NGO reports.
+(All information from https://ocularist.org/ and NGO reports.
 Please visit these sources for more information. )

 Cost Barriers